Ordo Virtutum: Background

 The meaning and emphasis of the Ordo Virtutum in Hildegard of Bingen's community is affected by role assignments among the nuns.
 It has been suggested that the soul represents Richardis von Stade, Hildegard's fellow nun and friend, who had left to become abbess of another convent.
 Hildegard was upset by this appointment and tried to have it revoked, appealing even to Pope Eugene III.
 Hildegard was unsuccessful and Richardis departed, only to die shortly thereafter on October 29, 1151.
 Other scholars propose an allusion to Hildegard's brother Bruno.
 Before dying, Richardis told her brother that she wanted to return to Hildegard, not unlike the returning, repentant Soul of Ordo Virtutum.

 Composition

-Hildegard of Bingen received no traditional education in composition, nor was she trained to play instruments.
+Music was a part of daily life in the abbey, since the nuns chanted psalms several times a day during the Liturgy of the Hours.
+The performance of non-liturgical music was more rare, having to do with celebrations and special occasions in the life of the community.
+However, Hildegard of Bingen received no traditional education in composition, nor was she trained to play instruments.
 She was "self-taught," although not in a way that many people would expect.
-Her whole life, Hildegard of Bingen claimed to be both clairvoyant and clairaudient.
+Her whole life, Hildegard of Bingen had been both clairvoyant and clairaudient.
 The music came to her in visions.
 She also attempted to describe what she was going through in works such as Ordo Virtutum.

-Life in the Abbey

-Music was a part of daily life in the abbey, since the nuns chanted psalms several times a day during the Liturgy of the Hours.
-The performance of non-liturgical music was more rare, having to do with celebrations and special occasions in the life of the community.